golles/ESPHome-Config/docs/EPAPER.md

 # Epaper

-This is my version of an epaper display showing values from my Home Assistant, originally build by [@maxmacstn](https://github.com/maxmacstn/HA-ePaper-Display).
+Here is my version of an e-paper display that presents data from my Home Assistant setup, originally created by [@maxmacstn](https://github.com/maxmacstn/HA-ePaper-Display).

 # Hardware